Before you start

 - No access to network: Your widget cannot access any domains.

-If your widget is labeled Unknown network access, you can specify network access in your plugin manifest to change the label. - Choose whether fellow Figma Community members can comment on your widgets.
-Comments in the Community are turned on by default, but you can turn off community comments at any time.
+Click the label to get additional details.
+If your widget is labeled Unknown network access, you can specify network access in your widget manifest to change the label.

 - Click Publish to submit your widget for review.